AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_rn.md

 This page provides release notes for the Agora React Native Chat SDK.

+## v1.1.0

+#### New features

+- Upgrades the native platforms `iOS` and `Android` that the React Native platform depends on to v1.1.0.
+- Adds the function of managing custom chat room attributes.
+- Adds the `fetchConversationsFromServerWithPage` method to allow users to get the conversation list from the server with pagination.
+- Adds the `ChatMessage#messagePriority` method to implement the chat room message priority function.
+- Adds the `removeMessagesFromServerWithTimestamp` and `removeMessagesFromServerWithMsgIds` methods to allow users to delete messages on the server in a unidirectional way.

+#### Improvements

+Removed the sensitive information from the test data.

+#### Issues fixed

+- Some insecure code of native platforms.
+- The issue of failing to retrieve conversations.
+- The potential deadlock issue caused by a callback method that repeatedly enters the main thread for execution.
+This issue occurs only on the iOS platform.

 ## v1.0.11

 v1.0.11 was released on December 19.